-Few things are more frustrating than trying to survive the holidays when your parents divorce.
+Few things are more frustrating than surviving the holidays when your parents divorce.
 It’s bad enough that you’re an adult and therefore seen as the confidant of one parent or the other, but it’s also crazy the way that a parent can decide to put you in the middle of their issues with the other parent.

 There are a small number of things though that can bring out inappropriate behavior towards adult children the way the holidays can.
 Sometimes it seems like this season is one giant full moon, and it can be daunting.
-So, whether you are at the beginning of your adult parent divorce experience, or somewhere in the middle of the process, here are three tips that I give people like us to make it through.
+So, whether you are at the beginning of your adult parent divorce experience, or somewhere in the middle of the process, here are three tips that I give people like us for surviving the holidays.

 Sometimes the only way out of these situations is to have something else to do.
 If you’re married with children, you might consider inviting both parents to your house (with ground rules of course that are strictly enforced), or issuing an open invitation to any family members that want to come (like I did during the first year).
 This can be a beautiful way to create a new memory for your family, and can take the stress out of having to visit multiple parents.

 2. Make a crazy box